List of Hollyoaks characters introduced in 2014: Porsche McQueen

-Porsche McQueen (also known as Porsche Campbell), played by Twinnie Lee Moore, made her first on screen appearance on 4 November 2014.
+Porsche McQueen (also Campbell), played by Twinnie-Lee Moore, made her first on screen appearance on 4 November 2014.
 The basis of the character was announced on 3 May 2014, whilst the character name and casting was announced on 26 August 2014.
 Porsche has been billed as "racier than her four-wheeled namesake" Mercedes, but is fiercely loyal and has a "good moral compass".
+Daniel Kilkelly from Digital Spy called her a "Feisty Hollyoaks favourite".

 On 1 October 2015, it was announced that after less than a year in the role as Porsche, Moore had chosen to leave the show at the end of her contract.
 Details and timings of Porsche's exit is being kept under wraps.
 Porsche's storylines in her time on the show included her failed marriage to Lockie after his numerous affairs and a child abuse storyline which saw her reveal stepfather Pete had abused her age 15.
 Of her time on the show Moore said: "I have had a fantastic time at Hollyoaks and I have loved playing Porsche.
 Coming in for a big McQueen wedding and being part of the train crash stunt last year was so exciting and a brilliant entrance for a new character."
 She continued to state recent months on-screen, "I was then honoured to work with the NSPCC on the child abuse storyline, which has been so important to me personally and professionally.
 There is more to come for Porsche before my exit.
 I will miss everyone at Hollyoaks but am also looking forward to future projects."